melroy89/melroy-blog/content/posts/2018-10-30-get-the-most-out-of-your-network.md

 ## Future

 To finish this story.
 My house is partly ready for 10Gb/s, but this is still very expensive.
-Ehternet cards (PCI cards) are already available for a lot of money if you ask me (starts at € 100).
+Ethernet cards (PCI cards) are already available for a lot of money if you ask me (starts at € 100).
 I mean a gigabit ethernet card is sold as low as €10:

 ![](/images/2018/10/007445_moscojk5yq6hydwv_setting_fff_1_90_end_3000.jpg "Asus XG-C100C - 10Gbit Ethernet PCI card")